-Between Vins (my co-blogger) and I, we’ve been to Japan 15 times, spanning over a dozen cities including Tokyo, Osaka, Kyoto, Kanazawa, Hiroshima, Nagoya, Ibaraki, Biei, and Sapporo.
+Between Vins (my co-blogger) and I, we’ve been to Japan over 20 times, spanning over 20 prefectures including Tokyo, Osaka, Kyoto, Sapporo, Okinawa, Hiroshima, Fukuoka, and Tottori.
 And I don’t think we’re done yet.
 We’re looking forward to more journeys!

 A lot has changed over the years.
 Cost of airfare has gone down drastically and it’s relatively easy to get a visa these days.
 Japan is no longer an unattainable dream but a reachable goal for many, even those with not-so-deep pockets.

 If you have a lot of time, you might be considering visiting multiple destinations.
 Here’s how we usually plan ours.